We’ve all heard of Habitat for Humanity. (I mean, if you hadn’t, you wouldn’t be reading this, would you?).

-What’s common between every Habitat is that we’re working towards a world where everyone has a safe, decent place to live.
+What’s common between every Habitat is that we’re working towards a world where everyone has a safe, affordable place to live.

 How we go about achieving that, however, might not be what you think.

-So we’re here to help you cut through the noise and understand a little bit more about how Habitat works here in southern Alberta.
+So we’re here to help you cut through the noise and understand a little bit more about how Habitat for Humanity works here in southern Alberta.